310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% bubble Midori frownshake %}
 “No… At the start of the live show, Morisawa-senpai said that he wants to ‘sing this song another ten more times’, right?”

-“I got so baffled by that, like, ‘The hell is this guy on about?’, but… I just thought the <em>exact</em> same thing right now.”
+“I got so baffled by that, like, ‘The hell is this guy saying?’, but… I just thought the <em>exact</em> same thing right now.”
 {% endbubble %}

 {% bubble Midori sad2 %}